 The significant gains realized by Wi-Fi 6 are a result of OFDMA, a multi-user technology that holds the most promise for efficiency improvements.
 You might hear some marketing hype that 8×8:8 APs will support more clients than a 4×4:4 AP.
 That is a complete falsehood; regardless of the number of radio chains and regardless of stream count, all Wi-Fi 6 APs will support the same number of OFDMA clients during a transmission opportunity (TXOP).

-Although the theoretical MU-MIMO gains sound enticing, the reality is that an 8×8:8 AP offers no real advantage over a less expensive 4×4:4 Wi-Fi 6 access point.
-I will also make the argument that a Wi-Fi 6 AP with dual 5 GHz 4×4:4 radios will offer greater capacity capabilities than a Wi-Fi 6 AP with a fixed 2.4 GHz 4×4:4 radio and a fixed 5 GHz 8×8:8 radio.
+Although the theoretical MU-MIMO gains sound enticing, the reality is that an 8×8:8 access point offers no real advantage over a less expensive 4×4:4 Wi-Fi 6 access point.